3x3y3z3t/Project24/README.md

 ### Troubleshoot
 If Project24 still can not start up in more than 10s after you have done with `appsettings`, first make sure that your configured database credential is correct.
 Then, restart the systemd service using the command above.

+## Known Issues
+#### Issues (intentional, won't fix)
+These issues are in internal logic, so on normal working condition there is no way fo them to go wrong.
+- `Updater` accepts all files uploaded without verify their purpose.
+- `ServerAnnouncementSvc` will crash if json string or ini string loading from database is malformatted.

+#### Issues (will fix)
+These issues are being investigated and will be fixed in a future patch.
+- `UpdaterSvc` doesn't kill `prev` app instance after finishing updating (Linux).